Synerty/synerty-peek/docs/setup_os_requirements_macos/SetupOSRequirementsMacOS.rst

+.. _setup_os_requirements_macos:

 ===========================
 Setup OS Requirements MacOS
 ===========================

-This section describes how to perform the setup for MacOS (previosly OSX).
+This section describes how to perform the setup for MacOS (previously OSX).

 Please read through all of the documentation before commencing the installation procedure.

 Installation Objective
 ----------------------

-This Installation Guide contains specific Debian Linux 8 operating system requirements for the configuring of synerty-peek.
+This Installation Guide contains specific Mac 10.12 Sierra operating system requirements for the configuring of synerty-peek.

 Required Software
 `````````````````